calaldees/teachingWorkshops/teacherTraining/_pgcap_assignment.md

 > The learning community should provide a safe space for challenge and transformation (CCCU - Learning and Teaching Strategy - 2015)

 I attempted to dissect the events that lead up to this.
-Consulting further scholarship and using Brockfield's lenses (Brockfield 1995) to consider the view from the learners perspective.
+Consulting further scholarship and using Brookfield's lenses (Brookfield 1995) to consider the view from the learners perspective.

 In the opening session of the course I described my role.
 I was the _glue_ for the course.
 I liaise with mentors in their placement school, I mark the formal subject pedagogy assignments, I write student references at the end of the year, I perform the intermediary professional reviews throughout the year, I monitor engagement and contributions in subject sessions and relay progress to other professionals as needed.
 I also used the term _formative assessment_.